Posted on 01 November 2013.

 By DAVID BORAKS

-Posted in Cornelius, Downtown & old Davidson, Planning & Development, Town Hall
+Posted in Business, Downtown & old Davidson, Exit 30 area, Planning & Development, real estate, The Economy, Town Hall